heretique/AtlasECS/Readme.md

 For an entity to be registered with the ECS it needs to have at least a component that inherits AtlasComponent.
 This class provides automatic registration and de-registration of the entity holding this component with Atlas.
 Entities in our case are considered any GameObjects that hold at least one AtlasComponent.

 ### Utilities
-Atlas comes with a builting Object Pool for those who want to minimize allocations as well as some builtin useful systems and components.
+Atlas comes with a built-in Object Pool for those who want to minimize allocations as well as some builtin useful systems and components.

 ## Usage
 Import this folder directly into your Unity Project's Asset folder.